mothur/mothur.github.io/_wiki/lefse.md

 The label parameter is used to indicate which distances in the shared file you would like to use. labels are separated by dashes.

+### pairwise

+The pairwise parameter allows you to run all pairwise comparisons of the sets in your design file.
+Default=f.

 ### walpha

 The walpha parameter is used to set the alpha value for the Wilcoxon